 It has a powerful API and provides an easy automation tool for connecting apps, with the help of Zapier.
 It provides quick access to more than 1000 applications which you can use to equip your online store with the latest and greatest options.

-The most interesting thing about Big Cartel is the fact that it is probably the only ecommerce platform that lets you make your online store for free and doesn’t even charge a transaction fee.
+The most interesting thing about Big Cartel is the fact that it is probably the only eCommerce platform that lets you make your online store for free and doesn’t even charge a transaction fee.
 But that comes with its own limitations as well.
 For example, it’s much easier and simpler to sell individual pieces instead of bulk items as its simple sales features are quite limited.

 That is why it is most appropriate for small businesses that are either just starting out or have no plans of upscaling anytime soon.
-Their friendly and easy onboarding process, in the shape of prompts and reminders, make it easy for any beginner to set up a store.
+Their friendly and easy onboarding process, in the shape of prompts and reminders, makes it easy for any beginner to set up a store.

 But in order to really utilize the platform and get the best out of it, coding and web design skills can come in handy, even though it’s quite a basic platform compared to some of its other counterparts.